godobject/file_permissions/README.md

 Copyright GodObject Team <dev@godobject.net>, 2012-2016

-This file is part of PosixMode.
+This file is part of FilePermissions.

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above